Field Trip & Research Travel Risk Management

 Why Managing Risk in Field-Based Learning and Research Matters

-Field trips and research-related travel offer transformative learning and discovery opportunities, but they also introduce a wide range of risks that must be managed to protect students, staff, faculty, and the institution itself.
-These risks may include environmental hazards, legal or reputational exposure, travel incidents, or health and safety concerns.
-Without proper oversight and mitigation, such activities can result in injury, liability claims, reputational harm, or interruption to research outcomes.
+Field trips and research-related travel offer transformative learning and discovery opportunities, but they also introduce risks that must be managed to protect students, staff, faculty, and the institution itself.
+These risks may include environmental hazards, reputational exposure, travel incidents, or health and safety concerns.
+Without proper mitigation, such activities can result in injury, liability claims, reputational harm, or potential interruption to research outcomes.

 Trip Planning & Risk Approval: Step-by-Step Guidance

-The following steps outline the process for obtaining approval and managing risk for field trips and academic research-related travel.
+The following steps outline the process for obtaining risk management recommendations & support for field trips and academic research-related travel.

 Step 1: Early Trip Planning